Lipid bilayer: Signaling

 The most familiar form of cellular signaling is likely synaptic transmission, whereby a nerve impulse that has reached the end of one neuron is conveyed to an adjacent neuron via the release of neurotransmitters.
 This transmission is made possible by the action of synaptic vesicles which are, inside the cell, loaded with the neurotransmitters to be released later.
 These loaded vesicles fuse with the cell membrane at the pre-synaptic terminal and their contents are released into the space outside the cell.
 The contents then diffuse across the synapse to the post-synaptic terminal.

 Lipid bilayers are also involved in signal transduction through their role as the home of integral membrane proteins.
 This is an extremely broad and important class of biomolecule.
 It is estimated that up to a third of the human proteome are membrane proteins.
 Some of these proteins are linked to the exterior of the cell membrane.
-An example of this is the CD59 protein, which identifies cells as “self” and thus inhibits their destruction by the immune system.
+An example of this is the CD59 protein, which identifies cells as "self" and thus inhibits their destruction by the immune system.
 The HIV virus evades the immune system in part by grafting these proteins from the host membrane onto its own surface.
 Alternatively, some membrane proteins penetrate all the way through the bilayer and serve to relay individual signal events from the outside to the inside of the cell.
 The most common class of this type of protein is the G protein-coupled receptor (GPCR).
 GPCRs are responsible for much of the cell's ability to sense its surroundings and, because of this important role, approximately 40% of all modern drugs are targeted at GPCRs.

 In addition to protein- and solution-mediated processes, it is also possible for lipid bilayers to participate directly in signaling.
 A classic example of this is phosphatidylserine-triggered phagocytosis.
 Normally, phosphatidylserine is asymmetrically distributed in the cell membrane and is present only on the interior side.
 During programmed cell death a protein called a scramblase equilibrates this distribution, displaying phosphatidylserine on the extracellular bilayer face.
 The presence of phosphatidylserine then triggers phagocytosis to remove the dead or dying cell.

 Characterization methods

-The lipid bilayer is a very difficult structure to study because it is so thin and fragile.
-In spite of these limitations dozens of techniques have been developed over the last seventy years to allow investigations of its structure and function.
+The lipid bilayer is a difficult structure to study because it is so thin and fragile.
+To overcome these limitations, techniques have been developed to allow investigations of its structure and function.